Debian/dput-ng/docs/reference/migrating.rst

 Key points
 ----------

-  * Old configuration files *are* supported, and *will* override any new-style configuration file.
+  * dput's configuration files *are* supported, and *will* override any new-style configuration file.

   * Behavior of pre-upload checks *may* be different.

   * dput-ng maintains backwards compatibility with the old dput's command line flags.

-  * dcut has a totally revamped interface.
+  * dcut has a totally revamped interface, but is similar in spirit and usability of dput's dcut interface.

   * This package *replaces* old style dput.